Skip to article frontmatterSkip to article content

 # If migration fails, it auto-restores from the backup

-MinIO stores file datapoints (CSVs, images, raw instrument data).
-Use MinIO’s built-in tools:
+SeaweedFS stores file datapoints (CSVs, images, raw instrument data).
+SeaweedFS provides an S3-compatible API, so you can use standard S3 tools:

 # Mirror to backup location